-STRENGTHS WEAKNESSES Program Management Information Systems (MIS) (see also Module MIS) Routinely and readily available Large sample size (e.g. all households registered) Low cost Easy to add additional reports and potentially import data from other sources Can generate useful performanceindicators Allows longitudinal tracking Cost/time of designing high quality MIS and reporting Administrative data cannot measure all outcomes and cannot be used for inferences Data is only available when the client is 'in the programme' Standard periodic administrative reporting from visits, spot- checks, audits, etc. Simple and often already in place Can be useful to sort out ongoing implementation issues Generates information all the way to beneficiary level Not always filled, used and analysed (often paper-based) Inconsistently applied and focused on procedures (reporting to next level of hierarchy) Not all forms and info reaches central level in useful way (e.g. missed payments) Risks being 'anecdotal' Qualitative ad- hoc studies Low cost Essential to follow up on issues raised by analysing numbers and to understand why and how things are going wrong Can provide insights on how problems could be addressed and solved Require capacity for design, implementation and analysis Low sample Risks being 'anecdotal' if low quality Other administrative databases Integrating data from with HR and Accounting information for performance indicators Link with Civil Registry and other sectoral databases for integrated M&E Bank/payment provider database for monitoring of payments Need to set up institutional arrangements with different stakeholders Cost of setting up data linkages and coordination Ideally requires Unique ID (e.g. National ID number) for linking Ensuring data comparability Official Statistics data (Census, Household Budget Surveys, Living Standard Measurement Surveys, Labour Force Surveys) Can guarantee a wealth of information (household income, consumption, education, health status, etc.) at a very low cost Comprehensive national data from Census or representative surveys could be used to calculate caseload, poverty levels, coverage, etc. Could be used to assess impact and targeting effectiveness if extra question on program receipt added Requires building institutional relationship with national statistics office Requires high capacity for analysis Calculating estimates for lower administrative levels (e.g. district) may not be representative (e.g. especially for under 5) May not allow comparison of beneficiaries and non-beneficiaries Ensuring data comparability
+STRENGTHS WEAKNESSES Program Management Information Systems (MIS) (see also Module MIS) Routinely and readily available Large sample size (e.g. all households registered) Low cost Easy to add additional reports and potentially import data from other sources Can generate useful performanceindicators Allows longitudinal tracking Cost/time of designing high quality MIS and reporting Administrative data cannot measure all outcomes and cannot be used for inferences Data is only available when the client is 'in the programme' Indicators may not be specific enough to allow monitoring of vulnerable groups, such as women and girls, people with disability Standard periodic administrative reporting from visits, spotchecks, audits, etc. Simple and often already in place Can be useful to sort out ongoing implementation issues Generates information all the way to beneficiary level Not always filled, used and analysed (often paper-based) Inconsistently applied and focused on procedures (reporting to next level of hierarchy) Not all forms and info reaches central level in useful way (e.g. missed payments) Risks being 'anecdotal' Qualitative adhoc studies Low cost due to smaller required sample size Essential to follow up on issues raised by analysing numbers and to understand why and how things are going wrong Can provide insights on how problems could be addressed and solved Can examine issues in depth and understand how programme works for vulnerable groups Require capacity for design, implementation and analysis Low sample Risks being 'anecdotal' if low quality